luisdelaye/HIP1_associated_proteins/README.md

 - markovMs.pl
 A Perl script to count the number of observed octameric palindromes and to estimate the number of expected octameric palindromes by using markov models.

+- markovMs.R
+A R script to estimate p-values and FDRs of observed versus expected octameric palindromes.